Chicago looting: Violence, property damage devastates Michigan Avenue, Loop; More than 100 arrested, police say

 WATCH: Mayor Lightfoot, CPD Supt.
 Brown address overnight looting in Chicago

-Mayor Lori Lightfoot said Monday CPD will work with other city agencies to enforce the curfew and make sure looting doesn't extend to other neighborhoods.
+Mayor Lori Lightfoot said Monday that Chicago police will work with other city agencies to enforce the curfew and make sure looting doesn't extend to other neighborhoods.

 Witnesses described the vandalism as a "coordinated effort" with multiple cars dropping off groups of people, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police could respond.